b3008/executable_HTML/Readme.md

 Executable HTML is meant to increase the level of control afforded to the author of an HTML document, in presenting  content to the respondent, and in requesting data, by allowing procedural logic to be defined at the level of the HTML document (as opposed to writing JavaScript application code)

+Ulitimately, Executable HTML allows an author to write and share a document that

 ## What is executable HTML

-executable HTML is a set of custom elements which help the author of HTML content determine the way pieces of HTML are inserted into the document, without necessitating the use of JavaScript by the author.
+Executable HTML is a set of [Custom Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+They consist of two major types.